pchapin/typescript/README.md

 npm run lint
 ```

-To run Prettier over the entire codebase (note that this will edit files in place):
+To run Prettier over the entire codebase (this will edit files in place):

 ```bash
 npm run format